 \section{Abstract}

 We explore the structural and electronic properties of the bilayer nickelate La$_3$Ni$_2$O$_{7}$ on LaAlO$_3$(001) and SrTiO$_3$(001) by using density functional theory including a Coulomb repulsion term.
 For La$_3$Ni$_2$O$_{7}$/LaAlO$_3$(001), we find that compressive strain and electron doping across the interface result in the unconventional occupation of the antibonding Ni $3d_{z^2}$ states.
 In sharp contrast, no charge transfer is observed for La$_3$Ni$_2$O$_{7}$/SrTiO$_3$(001).
-Surprisingly, tensile strain drives a metallization of the bonding Ni $3d_{z^2}$ states, rendering a Fermi surface topology resembling the superconducting bulk La$_3$Ni$_2$O$_{7}$ under high pressure.
+Surprisingly, tensile strain drives a metallization of the bonding Ni $3d_{z^2}$ states, rendering a Fermi surface topology akin to superconducting bulk La$_3$Ni$_2$O$_{7}$ under high pressure, yet with spin fluctuations enhanced considerably beyond pressure effects.
 Concomitantly, significant octahedral rotations are retained.
-We discuss the fundamental differences between hydrostatic pressure and epitaxial strain regarding the crystal geometry and Ni~$3d$ orbital occupation, and establish that strain provides a much stronger control over the Ni~$e_g$ orbital polarization.
-The results suggest epitaxial La$_3$Ni$_2$O$_{7}$ under tensile strain as interesting system to provide novel insights into the physics of bilayer nickelates and possibly induce superconductivity without external pressure.
+We discuss the fundamental differences between hydrostatic pressure versus epitaxial strain and establish that strain provides a much stronger control over the Ni~$e_g$ orbital polarization.
+The results suggest epitaxial La$_3$Ni$_2$O$_{7}$, particularly under tensile strain, as interesting system to provide novel insights into the physics of bilayer nickelates and possibly induce superconductivity without external pressure.